5 Bedroom Home in Broken Arrow - $695,000

 Stunning one owner home located in beautiful Deer Creek III Forest Ridge.
 5 bedroom, 6 bath, Updated throughout, with beautiful hard woods, Large open living room to kitchen, 2 Master bedrooms with gorgeous master baths, one downstairs and one up.
-3 bedrooms upstairs , bonus room or theater room, office.
+3 bedrooms upstairs , bonus room or theater room.
 Fabulous covered patio for outdoor entertaining.
-Privacy fence, sprinklers in both front and back.
-This home is a must see...
+Privacy fence, sprinklers in front and back.

 5 Bedroom Home in Broken Arrow - $695,000